Health Related Information

 New York State Guidelines for PreK-12 Schools

-AT ST. PHILIP'S - NEW COVID-19 New Procedures
+AT ST. PHILIP'S - Tentative Fall 2021 Procedures

-These are the new protocols and guidelines we are following at St. Philip’s.
+These are the protocols and guidelines we are following at St. Philip’s.

 - When parents arrive at Nursery School, on checking in, they complete an online health questionnaire on the Brightwheel app.

-- Ducks are dropped off and picked up at the front, red door.
-Rabbits are dropped off and picked up at the rear staircase door.
+- Ducks and Blue Rabbits are dropped off and picked up at the front, red door.
+Red Rabbits are dropped off and picked up at the rear staircase door.

 - On arrival, parents sign in electronically using Brightwheel.